MathieuMorel62/holbertonschool-higher_level_programming/README.md

 <summary>What are sets and how to use them</summary>
 <br>

->Sets are a data structure in Python that store unique values.
-They are similar to lists and dictionaries but do not allow duplicate values.
-To use sets, you can use the "set( )" function to create an empty set, or use curly braces "{ }", like in "my_set = {1, 2, 3}".
-Sets are useful for operations such as adding, removing, and checking for the presence of an element.
+>Sets are collection data types in Python that are unordered and unchangeable.
+To use sets, you can create a set by enclosing a comma-separated list of elements in curly braces `{ }` or use the `set()` function.
 </details>
 <details>
 <summary>What are the most common methods of set and how to use them</summary>
 <br>

->The most common methods of sets in Python are:
+>The most common methods of sets include `union()`, `intersection()`, `difference()`, `add()`, `remove()`, and `clear()`.
-- `add()` to add an element to the set.
-- `remove()` to remove an element from the set.
-- `union()` to combine two sets.
-- `intersection()` to get the elements that are in both sets.
-- 'difference()' to get the elements that are in one set but not the other.
-- `clear()` to empty the set.
-- `pop()` to remove a random element from the set.

->To use these methods, you first need to create a set, then use the dot notation to access the method, for example "my_set.add(element)" to add an element to the set.
 </details>
 <details>
 <summary>When to use sets versus lists</summary>
 <br>

->It is best to use sets when you need to store unique values and you want to perform operations such as adding, removing, and checking for the presence of an element.
-Lists are better when you need to store elements in a specific order and you want to perform operations such as iteration, indexing, and slicing.
+>Use sets when you need to store multiple items in a collection and do not care about the order and duplicates are not allowed.
+Use lists when order matters and duplicates are allowed.
 </details>
 <details>
 <summary>How to iterate into a set</summary>
 <br>

->To iterate through a set, you can use a for loop and the set's iterator.
-The set's iterator returns each element of the set in an arbitrary order.
-You can use the for loop to iterate through the set and access each element, like this: "for element in my_set: print(element)".
-You can also use the set method .items() to obtain a set view of the elements that you can iterate through.
+>To iterate into a set, you can use a for loop.
 </details>
 <details>
 <summary>What are dictionaries and how to use them</summary>
 <br>

->Dictionaries are Python data structures that store key-value pairs.
-To use them, use curly braces "{ }" to create an empty dictionary or define key-value pairs, like in "my_dictionary = {'key': 'value'}".
-Access values using keys, like in "my_dictionary['key']".
-Dictionaries are useful for storing data indexed by a unique key.
+>Dictionaries are collections of key-value pairs in Python.
+To use dictionaries, you can create a dictionary using curly braces `{ }` and colons to separate keys from values.
 </details>
 <details>
 <summary>When to use dictionaries versus lists or sets</summary>
 <br>

->Use dictionaries when you need to store data indexed by a unique key and need quick access to that data using that key.
-Use lists when you need to store elements in a specific order and perform operations such as iteration, indexing, and slicing.
-Use sets when you need to store unique values and perform operations such as adding, removing, and checking for the presence of an element.
+>Use dictionaries when you need to associate values with keys, for example to store the properties of an object.
+Use lists or sets when you need to store items but don't care about associating them with keys.
 </details>
 <details>
 <summary>What is a key in a dictionary</summary>
 <br>

->A key in a dictionary is an unique identifier associated with a value, that can be used to access the value.
+>A key in a dictionary is a unique identifier that is used to access the value associated with it.
 </details>
 <details>
 <summary>How to iterate over a dictionary</summary>
 <br>

->To iterate over a dictionary, use a for loop to iterate through the dictionary's keys, and use the keys to access the values.
-For example: "for key in my_dict: print(my_dict[key])" or use the method .items() to obtain a view of the key-value pairs that you can iterate through.
+>To iterate over a dictionary, use the `items()` method or loop through the keys using the `keys()` method and access the values using the keys as index.
 </details>
 <details>
 <summary>What is a lambda function</summary>
 <br>

->A lambda function is a small, anonymous function in Python that is defined using the "lambda" keyword.
+>A lambda function is a small anonymous function in Python, often used as an inline function.
 It can take any number of arguments but can only have one expression.
-It is used to create small, throwaway functions.
 </details>
 <details>
 <summary>What are the map, reduce and filter functions</summary>
 <br>

->map(), reduce() and filter() are built-in functions in Python that are used to perform operations on sequences such as lists and tuples. map() applies a function to all items in a sequence and returns a new sequence. reduce() applies a function to all items in a sequence and returns a single value. filter() filters items in a sequence based on a given condition and returns a new sequence.
+>The `map()`, `reduce()`, and `filter()` functions are built-in Python functions that are used to manipulate lists.
+The `map()` function applies a given function to each item in a list.
+The `reduce()` function applies a given function to the items of a list to produce a single output.
+The `filter()` function filters the elements of a list based on a given function.
 </details>

 -----------------------------------